JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

 ---

-# It would all be fine if it wasn't for all of these pesky developers
+# It would be fine if it wasn't for all of these pesky developers

 ---